Have Questions?

 What is the school’s Non-Discrimination Policy?

-Williamsburg Academy of Colorado does not discriminate on the basis of race, ethnic origin, sex, or religion.
-We welcome diversity in our programs and strive to have students of high moral character from diverse races, ethnicities, and religions.
+Williamsburg Academy of Colorado does not discriminate based on race, ethnic origin, sex, or religion.
+We welcome diversity in our program and strive to have students of high moral character from diverse races, ethnicities, and religions.
 Understanding and embracing diversity is a key characteristic for leaders seeking a liberal education.

 Closed weekends and holidays